shannonhochkins/jQuery.fw8Get/README.md

-fw8Get
+jQuery - fw8Get
 ===============

-This plugin is built for framework, it takes advantage of ajax and makes the process a whole lot more simple.
+Repository for framework automating the ajax calls for modules.